XimeraProject/ximeraLatex/README.md

 Now it is time to write your first activity.
 All activities should be in their own directory, with all supporting documents also in this directory.
-In particular, you will need a symbolic link to ximeraLatex/ximera.cls in each directory.
 This will provide maximum flexibility and modularity of your activity.

 If you follow the directory structure suggested in ximeraLatex and in ximeraLatex/documentation/ximeraInPractice.pdf (assuming you've